...

 Requirement Analysis and Technology Selection

-We define your goals, evaluate technical needs, and choose the best blockchain stack to support a stable and scalable product.
+We pin down your goals, check technical needs, and pick the best chain stack for a stable, growable product.

 02.